hannahro15/airflow_project_1/README.md

     - password - airflow
     - port - 5432
 4. Click save and you should be connected to the postgresql database.

+To test each dag is working, run the following in Docker:

+1. First click scheduler-1.
+2. In the terminal, type /bin/bash
+3. Then type Airflow on the line below.
+4. After this, check the dag is working by typing the following command;
+    - airflow tasks test user_processing create_table
+5. The user_processing and create_table might be different each time for each separate dag.